-- 1. identify, gather and evaluate source materials for a specific purpose; - 2. evaluate the appropriateness of different approaches, communicating their findings sensitively and respectfully, showing self-awareness about their own beliefs, commitments and prejudices; - 3. carry out a guided task that involves: independent inquiry, management of time and resources; using IT; meeting deadlines; evaluating the task and learning from it; - 4. recognise key issues in their own personal and professional development.
+- 1. identify, gather and evaluate source materials for a specific purpose; - 2. evaluate the appropriateness of different approaches, communicating their findings sensitively and respectfully, showing self-awareness about their own beliefs, commitments and prejudices; - 3. carry out a guided task that involves independent inquiry, management of time and resources, using IT, meeting deadlines evaluating the task and learning from it.